 There are many symbols on which Tratak can be done viz.: candle flame, a Shiva lingam, yantra, mandala, the full moon, a star, the rising or setting sun (when it is orange, not yellow), a chakra, the symbol of Om etc. The Tratak can also be done on a rose, a mountain, the sky, a black dot or any object of your choice.

-The steps of Jyoti Tratak technique are –
+The steps of the Jyoti Tratak technique are –

-- Select a dark room which is free from drafts and insects.
+- Select a dark room that is free from drafts and insects.